Federal Tax Form 1040

 If the total of your itemized deductions does not exceed the standard deduction for your filing status, then your taxable income will usually be lower if you claim the standard deduction.

 For tax years before 2018, you can then reduce your taxable income even more by one exemption for yourself, and one for each of the dependents you claim.
 After subtracting your exemptions, you are left with your taxable income, which is the amount subject to income tax.

 Beginning in 2018, exemption deductions are replaced with higher child tax credits and a new dependent tax credit.

 When you use TurboTax, we’ll do this for you and recommend whether choosing the standard deduction or itemizing will give you the best results.

 Calculating the tax and claiming credits

 You must now figure out the amount of tax you owe on your taxable income by referencing the tax tables in your instructions.
-However, if you use the software, such as TurboTax, to prepare your return, the tax will be automatically calculated for you.
-Comparing your total tax withholding to your tax bill at the bottom of Form 1040 will tell you whether you must make an additional payment or if you should expect a refund.
-If you are eligible for any of the tax credits listed on the form, make sure you reduce the amount of tax you owe by each credit before completing your Form 1040.
+However, if you use software, such as TurboTax, to prepare your return, the tax will be automatically calculated for you.
+Comparing your total tax withholding to your tax bill at the bottom of Federal Tax Form 1040 will tell you whether you must make an additional payment or if you should expect a refund.
+If you are eligible for any of the tax credits listed on the form, make sure you reduce the amount of tax you owe by each credit before completing your Federal Tax Form 1040.